matross/matross/docs/task_plugins/template.rst

 template
 ======================================================

-Run the contents of the given file or inline template through a mustache template engine and write the result to the desired file on the target machine
+Render the :file or :inline content as a mustache template and write the result to the :dest file on the target machine.

 Example
 ~~~~~~~